bruno-robert/polybiblioglot/README.md

 polybiblioglot uses tesseract for OCR, you will need to follow the steps described [here](https://github.com/tesseract-ocr/tesseract#installing-tesseract) to install tesseract.

+On macos, you may find [this gist](https://gist.github.com/henrik/1967035) useful.

 ## Installation

 Clone the repository: